-Pay rate: 10 cents per word (more than the minimum professional rate as deemed by SFWA)
+Pay rate: 6 cents per word (the professional rate as deemed by SFWA)

-Speculative fiction–science fiction, fantasy, and horror.
+Speculative fiction.
 Everything should have a speculative element–that includes horror.
 Feel free to mix in other genres at will–a fantasy mystery or a science fiction romance.

 Things that we tend to really like:

 Weird ideas or combinations of ideas we haven’t seen before

 Relatable protagonists (not necessarily likeable, not necessarily reliable)

 Strong worldbuilding, hinting at more to see around the edges of the story